bradleykneale/bradleykneale.github.io/post18.md

 ![IMG_5701.jpg](IMG_5701.jpg "IMG_5701.jpg")

 ## THIS WEEK WITH BRADLEY
 This week George and Angela visited and I had a few nice catch ups with other local mums from my mothers group.
 Bradley and I also had the most wonderful visitor….Mum!
-Mum arrived early on Sunday morning and we have already managed to squeeze in a few lovely walks/sights (Curl Curl, Dee Why, scenic walk in Manly) in addition to playing with Bradley at home.
+Mum arrived early on Sunday morning and we have already managed to squeeze in a few lovely walks/sights (Curl Curl, Dee Why and the scenic walk in Manly) in addition to playing with Bradley at home.
 ![photo1.jpg](photo1.jpg "photo1.jpg")
 ![IMG_7047.jpg](IMG_7047.jpg "IMG_7047.jpg")